Sustainability due diligence training: From compliance to good practice

 This session will explore what is required of corporate governance, steering documents, strategy and policies.

-- Core requirements of the DD policy, supporting policies, steering documents, Code of Conduct
+• Core requirements of human rights and DD policy, supporting policies, steering documents, Code of Conduct

 Session 3: The due diligence steps in the Value Chain

-This session will explore the full due diligence cycle as outlined and required by the CSDDD.
+This session will explore the full due diligence cycle as outlined and required by international standards and the CSDDD.
 We will look at how to implement it in the different parts of the value chain with severity as a key factor for determining action.

 Session 4: Topical deep-dive Human Rights and Environment

-This session will explore the two areas of impacts that the CSDDD requires companies to consider.
+This session will explore the two areas of impacts to sustainability.
 We deep-dive into the required topics for consideration under human rights and environment respectively.

 Session 5: Reporting, mechanisms, communication and transparency